giammariagiordano/Quiz-game-girl/README.md

 # Quiz Game Girl

-Is a cross platform game quiz on the most important woman of Computer Scienze.
+Is a cross platform game quiz on the most important woman of Computer Science.
 This application has been developed for the course of "Didactics for Computer Science" of the University of Salerno.

 ## Purpose
 The purpose of this application is to bring women closer to the world of computer science through a quiz where they will find themselves answering questions about the female figures in the world of computer science.